Oops404/CoffeeTime/README.md

 # CoffeeTime
 AFK assistant.
-let it to do  waste of time.
+let it to do something repeated without waste of time.